 Claire McTaggart, founder of the HR tech platform SquarePeg, said her company has taken full advantage of the growing B2B sharing economy.

-She said the company uses co-working spaces in New York City that provide access to desks, video-equipped conference rooms, high-speed internet, coffee, computer monitors, landlines, printing and a host of other services for less than $1,000 a month.
-In addition, it has joined business incubators, which provide mentorship and help with legal, tech, PR and marketing tasks, and hired technical talent from abroad through Upwork.
+She said the company uses coworking spaces in New York City that provide access to desks, video-equipped conference rooms, high-speed internet, coffee, computer monitors, landlines, printing and a host of other services for less than $1,000 a month.
+In addition, it has joined business incubators, which provide mentorship and help with legal, tech, PR and marketing tasks, and hired technical talent from abroad through Upwork

-The Business.com survey found that nearly one-quarter of businesses use the sharing economy to hire freelancers and contract workers, while 13 percent are using it to access technology, like Amazon Web Services.
+A Business.com survey found that nearly one-quarter of businesses use the sharing economy to hire freelancers and contract workers, while 13 percent are using it to access technology, like Amazon Web Services.
 In addition, 11 percent use platforms like WeWork to find office space.

 Even though ridesharing sites like Uber and Lyft are more consumer-focused, 37 percent of the businesses surveyed said they use these services for business-related purposes.
-Research from Bank of America confirms this.
-A recent analysis of spending and transactions from Bank of America's 2.5 million small business accounts found that, in terms of categorical growth, small businesses increased their spending on ridesharing more than any other category in 2016, up 101 percent from 2015.

 Kristina Marsh, owner of Kris Marsh Consulting, said she is seeing the B2B shared economy from both sides of the equation — as a consumer and a provider.
 She said that, as a business owner, she is using the shared-service model for both office space and employees.